-2.1 Education Programs
+2.1 Education Programs:

-- 2.1.1 Support the inclusion of Holocaust and Jewish American Heritage education in public school curriculum. - 2.1.2 Discipline educators who teach Holocaust and/or October 7th depial and distortion. - 2.1.3 Include the history of Israel and the Middle East as part of the curriculum within World History or Government.
+- 2.1.1 Support the inclusion of Holocaust and Jewish American Heritage education in public school curriculum. - 2.1.2 Discipline educators who teach Holocaust and/or October 7th denial and distortion. - 2.1.3 Include the history of Israel and the Middle East as part of the curriculum within World History or Government.

-2.1 Establishment of a Committee for Public Awareness on Antisemitism:
+2.2 Establishment of the Committee for Public Awareness on Antisemitism: